I pay my respects to the traditional custodians of the Dharug/ Darug peoples on the land in which I work.

 Community Intake Officer

-Susanna has over 10 years' experience with client focused customer service both in Australia and the United States.
-From growing up on the Sunshine Coast, to living in Brisbane and New York City, Susanna values the cultural experiences and insights gained through working with clients both domestically and internationally.
+Susanna brings over 10 years of experience in client-focused customer service, having worked both in Australia and the United States.
+From growing up on the Sunshine Coast to living in Brisbane and New York City, she deeply values the cultural experiences and insights gained from working with clients both locally and internationally.

-Susanna understands the importance of being connected with like-minded, empathetic and passionate supports and is honored to be a part of your NDIS journey with Marli and Moe.
+Susanna understands the importance of being connected with like-minded, empathetic, and passionate supports.
+She is honored to be part of your NDIS journey with Marli and Moe.

-Susanna values spending time in nature with family and friends + her beloved dog, Billie.
+Outside of work, Susanna cherishes spending time in nature with her family, friends, and her beloved dog, Billie.

 I pay my respects to the traditional custodians of the Dharawal peoples on the land in which I work.